What is equine therapy?

-Willowbrooke at Tanner operates an equine therapy program weekly during the summer to participants in various programs.
-Equine therapy is offered in partnership with Rachel’s Wish Foundation and the Possum Snout Horse Arena in Tallapoosa, Ga.
+Willowbrooke at Tanner operates a weekly equine therapy program during the summer months for patients enrolled in various Willowbrooke at Tanner programs.
+The equine therapy program is offered in partnership with Rachel’s Wish Foundation and the Possum Snout Horse Arena in Tallapoosa, Georgia.
 Transportation, picnic lunches and snacks are provided.